camille-levesque/HGAMs_WG/prediction/prediction.md

 - Reduces bias in absolute abundance predictions
 - Maintains uncertainty structure from post-stratification
 - Provides clear validation framework against remaining observations
-- Intuitive interpretation: "What if BWAW follows similar temporal trends but at its observed abundance level?"
+- Intuitive interpretation: "What if BAWW follows similar temporal trends but at its observed abundance level?"

 ## Model Outputs